Canatuan mine: Local environmental concerns

+Some areas of the land were used as dump sites filled with toxic waste from the mining activity.

 Relationship with local communities

 Subanon

-The principal community is the local indigenous people, known as the Subanon.
+The principal community is the local indigenous people, known as the Subanon, who consider Mount Canatuan a sacred mountain: "Mount Canatuan is sacred to us.
+All of us married Subanens hold rituals here as a sign that we live here and we belong to the tribe of Apo Manglang."
 The Apu Manglang sub-tribe inhabits the area around the Canatuan mine, and are represented in the ancestral domain claim.

 The MPSA held by TVI requires payment of a royalty of 1% of the market value of the minerals produced to the indigenous people who had a valid ancestral domain claim.
 TVI agreed to pay the royalty to the Siocon Subanon Association Inc. One source of disagreement regarding the mining activity is that the Certificate of Ancestral Domain Claim for the Subanon with respect to the mining area was issued after the MPSA was issued to TVI.

 Within the Subanon community there is both support for and opposition to the mine.
 The relationship between the mining activity and the Subanon community is complicated by the fact that the Siocon Subanon Association Inc. is not a traditional Subanon political structure, and its leader is not of a lineage that would traditionally be allowed a leadership position in the community, and therefore there is dispute over the ability of the Association to make agreements.
 Similarly, TVI's agreement gives status to a Council of Elders, initially formed in 2002 at the instigation of the National Commission on Indigenous Peoples, but whose legitimacy is rejected by the traditional leadership group of the Subanon, the Gukom.
 The Gukom is not a permanent body, but is a gathering of the leaders of local territories.

 An additional complication is that the Certificate of Ancestral Domain Claim was awarded a named group of Subanon individuals, not to a representative organization.
 The 2007 Rights & Democracy report states that, subsequent to the agreements, The Commission on Human Rights of the Philippines investigated the matter of consent and concluded that the company had not obtained true prior consent from the indigenous people for the mine (the source referenced for this statement is unpublished and has not been confirmed).